bennycheung/bennycheung.github.io/_posts/2022-11-02-stable-diffusion-training-for-embeddings.md

 The magic is that the Stable Diffusion architecture has learned overlapping visual concepts during its training.
 It is able to combine concepts like the "half man / half yoda," and create a full image because it learned both individual pieces of that concept during training.
 The architecture was also able
 - to use the specific concepts, like Star Wars or Yoda, by training on a large amount of images of those concepts
-- to use a additional trained embeddings from `realbenny-t1` on top as a new concept
+- to use a additional trained embedding from `realbenny-t1` on top as a new concept

 As the data flows through each layer, it picks up on more and more patterns from its surroundings, resulting in a more detailed image.
 As the models learns more and more patterns from its surroundings, it slowly starts to add in more details.
 This continues until it reaches the end of the diffusion process, at which point it is able to produce a hyper-realistic image that perfectly matches the user's input.